31st August, 2021

 There’s a lot of confusion around the need for receipts, said Gascoigne.

-You are required to keep these records for a minimum of five years.
-And, as paper receipts fade and are easily misplaced, it’s best to have a backup in case of an audit.
+You’re required to keep these records for a minimum of five years.
+And, as paper receipts fade and are easily misplaced, it’s best to have a digital backup in case of an audit.

-According to Gascoigne, it’s always best to undertake tax planning strategies prior to 30 June.
+According to Gascoigne, it’s always best to undertake tax planning strategies well before 30 June.
 This enables you access to a range of tax reduction strategies you may not be able to put in place at a later date.

-“This way they can start setting aside money for that year and the current year.
+“This way they can start setting aside money for that year and the current year,” she said.

 Whether you’re yet to submit last year’s tax return or planning for the new year, consider seeking some outside help.